 Caring for someone else often means traveling with a lot of stuff.
 Make things easy on yourself by getting a car that can handle extra cargo and makes loading and unloading easy.
 Most crossovers and minivans offer remote-opening rear hatches.
 For example, on the GMC Terrain, you can hit a button on the key fob and the cargo area will open.
 That's a big help if you're fumbling with children and bags in a busy parking lot.

-Also consider how high the cargo load floor is, particularly if the person you're caring for has heavy equipment that needs to be transported.
-On some crossovers, you have to lift very high (above your hips or waist) to get items into the cargo area.
-If you're dealing with a heavy wheelchair, that will take a toll on your back.
+Also consider how high the cargo load floor is, particularly if the person you're caring for has heavy equipment.
+With some crossovers, you have to lift very high (above your hips or waist) to get items into the cargo area.
+A heavy wheelchair can take a real toll on your back.
 Before buying a car, take the gear you usually carry with you to the dealership and see how easy it is to load and unload.